-To the Shareholders of Portsmouth Square, Inc.:
+To the Shareholders of Santa Fe Financial Corporation:

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Portsmouth Square, Inc. ("Portsmouth" or the "Company") will be held on March 3, 2017 at 10:00 A.M. at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 for the purpose of considering and acting on the following:
+NOTICE IS HEREBY GIVEN that the fiscal 2016 Annual Meeting of Shareholders of Santa Fe Financial Corporation ("Santa Fe" or the "Company") will be held on March 3, 2017 at 10:30 A.M. at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 for the purpose of considering and acting on the following:

-- (1) To elect four directors to serve until the next Annual Meeting or until their successors shall have been duly elected and qualified; - (2) To ratify Hein & Associates LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2017; - (3) To approve, in a non-binding vote, the compensation of our named executive officers; - (4) To determine, in a non-binding vote, whether a shareholder vote to approve the compensation of our named executive officers should occur every one, two or three years; and - (5) To transact such other business as may properly come before the Annual Meeting, or any postponements or adjournments thereof.
+- (1) To elect three Directors to serve until the next Annual Meeting or until their successors shall have been duly elected and qualified; - (2) To ratify Hein & Associates LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2017; - (3) To approve, in a non-binding vote, the compensation of our named executive officers; - (4) To determine, in a non-binding vote, whether a shareholder vote to approve the compensation of our named executive officers should occur every one, two or three years; and - (5) To transact such other business as may properly come before the Annual Meeting, or any postponements or adjournments thereof.